 Q: What is esophageal cancer?

 A: Cancer occurs when cells grow out of control.
 Esophageal cancer is when cells grow out of control in the esophagus, the tube that carries food and liquid from the mouth to the stomach.
 Cancer can develop in any part of the esophagus.
-It may spread along and into the esophagus wall.
+It typically begins in the inner lining and may spread along and into the esophagus wall.
 If it spreads, it usually shows up first in the lymph nodes, the windpipe (trachea), and the large blood vessels in the chest.
 Then it may spread into other parts of the body, such as the lungs, liver, or stomach.

 Q: What are the different types of esophageal cancer?

 A: There are two main types of esophageal cancer--adenocarcinoma and squamous cell:

 Adenocarcinoma.
 This occurs in the gland cells, which are also called adenoid cells.
 These cells make mucus and other fluids.
 They are usually found in the stomach, but can move up into the lower part of the esophagus, replacing squamous cells.
 This type of esophageal cancer is more common than squamous cell carcinoma.

 Squamous cell carcinoma.
 This is cancer that begins in the flat cells of the esophagus.
 These cells line the entire esophagus.
 Less than half of all cancers in the esophagus begin in the squamous cells.

 A: Sometimes fluid from the stomach backs up into the lower esophagus.
 This is called reflux or gastroesophageal reflux disease (GERD).
 Over time, the reflux may cause the cells in the lower esophagus to change.
 This condition is called Barrett's esophagus.
 In some cases, Barrett's esophagus leads to esophageal cancer.